OpenClaw Hosting Platforms for Easy AI Deployment

 Interface of Kimi Claw

-• 40GB cloud storage: Kimi Claw includes built-in cloud storage where the AI agent can save reports, datasets, and generated files.
+• 40GB cloud storage: Kimi Claw includes built-in cloud storage where the AI agent can save reports, datasets, and generate files.
 Stored content stays accessible from any device, which simplifies project management and file tracking.

 • Persistent memory & personality: The AI assistant remembers preferences, work style, and conversation history across sessions.
 Developers can also define the agent's tone, response structure, and working rules, turning OpenClaw into a personalised digital assistant.